- Last Updated: November 16 2016

-Institutions that have a project or a resource that would benefit the public and the depository community can form partnerships with the U.S. Government Printing Office (GPO).
+Institutions that have a project or a resource that would benefit the public and the depository community can form partnerships with the U.S. Government Publishing Office (GPO).

 Many Federal agencies and Federal depository libraries have developed unique or innovative services for both the public and Federal depository libraries.
 GPO provides and guarantees access to these services for the Federal Depository Library Program (FDLP) through partnerships.

 Generally, partnerships with Federal agencies and Federal depository libraries provide the following benefits:

 - Permanent public access to electronic content that GPO does not provide.

 - Access to services that allow Federal depository libraries to enhance their collections.